 Mark on the set of the feature film "115 Grains".
 Proper Covid protocols have

 to be followed on all film and television production sets when not taping.

 Mark and fellow "biker" actor Phillip LaGrassa on the

 set of the feature film "115 Grains" ready for action!

-January 2022 Update: Merry Christmas, not happy holidays!
+Merry Christmas, not happy holidays!
 Hope everyone had a wonderful Christmas and New Years, Mark has a busy schedule coming up and we have some exciting things to tell you all about!
 The true crime show that Mark filmed back in September called "Relationship Killer with Faith Jenkins" for the Oxygen Network debuts this month.
-The episode Mark appears in airs on Sunday January 23, 2022!
+The episode Mark appears in as hit man David Segoviano is episode #3 and is titled "Monster in Law" and airs on Sunday January 30, 2022 at 7PM!

-Mark's movie production company "Scared to Death Films" and director/producer Michael Malott of "Bad Clown Films" are teaming up for the production of a vampire movie set to begin filming in Naples in February.
-Along with Mark, the film also stars Eric Sizemore, Wes Moniaci, and Carson Corollo.
+Mark's movie production company "Scared to Death Films" and director/producer Michael Malott of "Bad Clown Films" are teaming up for the production of a vampire movie set to begin filming in Naples in early March.
+Entitled "A Vampire's Kiss", along with Mark, the film also stars felloe "Bed of Nails" alumni Eric Sizemore, Wes Moniaci, and Carson Corollo.
 Hannah Denney will be handling makeup and hair.

 Mark has also signed on to work on a feature length film and web series with award winning producer Steve Oakley of MTV's "Real World".